Harnesser/tiny-spice-rs/doc/devlog.md

 # Development Log

+## 2017-09-05
+I'm having trouble figuring out how I might handle ODEs in matrices, so the new plan is:
+1
+2. Update Guassian Elimination algorithm

 ## 2017-09-02
 I've been using PDF on the internet that got the F'(V) for a diode wrong.
 After